Apache™ FOP Development: Managing Documentation

-All raw documentation content is managed in the Apache™ FOP SVN repository.
+All raw documentation content is managed in the Apache™ FOP Git repository.
 Updates should be committed to the repository, then the repository files are used to generate usable output.
-The remaining discussions on this page assume that the SVN repository is the starting place for processing.
+The remaining discussions on this page assume that the Git repository is the starting place for processing.
 The path to the documentation is src/documentation/content/xdocs.

 Basic documents are stored in XML files, and use DTDs provided by Apache Forrest.